 Unexpectedly, and not unlike Harrison Salisbury’s experience thirty years ago in Hanoi when speaking with Premier Pham Von Dong, what followed was not the interview I had anticipated, but in some respects a lesson in mutual patience.
 Although my questions were direct and to the point, Ninh often sidestepping my queries about himself or his unit in combat.
 Once this pattern was established I reluctantly gave way to meaningful, though less aggressive inquiry.
 Only later did I more fully appreciate Bao Ninh’s steadfast reserve.

 I initiated the interview by asking Bao Ninh what he did as a solider.
 He answered that his work was dangerous and that he was often at great risk while observing American bases at close range.
 He noted this was the general function of his unit.
-I wondered if he had gathered information An NVA platoon in the jungleoutside or inside base perimeters.
+I wondered if he had gathered information outside or inside base perimeters.
 Such information would be used for later attacks, vigorously rehearsed, the NVA going to great lengths to perfect every detail, building sandbox models, practicing for days, sometimes weeks, occasionally calling things off if conditions were not right.
 In short, had he penetrated the defenses of American bases as an elite sapper, gathered intelligence, then escaped without being seen?
 He refrained from comment.

 When asked about the men and women in his unit, Bao Ninh noted the average ages were between 18 and 20 years old.
 He distinguished between soldiers from the countryside and soldiers from the city.
 He emphasized that in combat, food and other necessities were shared, that the NVA spoke informally to each other, and like soldiers everywhere made ample use of profanity.